-Pediatricians and other caring adults may worry that asking children about the recent death of someone close to them may upset them.
+Pediatricians and other caring adults often worry that asking children about the recent death of someone close to them may upset them.
 In the immediate aftermath of a major loss, the loss is almost always on survivors' minds.
 Although a question about the death may lead to an expression of sadness, it is the death itself, and not the question, that is the cause of the distress.
 Inviting children to express their feelings allows them to express their sadness; it does not cause it.
 In contrast, avoiding the subject may create more problems.
 Children may interpret the silence as evidence that adults are unaware of their loss, feel that their loss is trivial and unworthy of comment, are disinterested in their grief, are unwilling or unable to assist, or view the child as unable to cope even with support.
-13 Initiating the conversation with the bereaved child and family may be uncomfortable, even for an experienced pediatrician.
-The following are strategies to help the pediatrician approach this task14:
+Instead, the following steps can be used to initiate the conversation13:

 - Express your concern.
 It is okay to be tearful or simply to let them know you feel sorry someone they care about has died. - Be genuine; children can tell when adults are authentic.
-Do not tell children you will miss their grandfather if you have never met him; instead, let them know that you appreciate that he was important to them, and you feel sorry they had to experience such a loss. - Listen and observe; talk less.
-Simply being present while the child is expressing grief and tolerating the unpleasant affect can be very helpful. - Invite discussion using open-ended questions such as "How are you doing since your mother died?" or "How is your family coping?" - Offer practical advice, such as suggestions about how to answer questions that might be posed by peers or how to talk with teachers about learning challenges. - Offer appropriate reassurance.
-Do not minimize children's concerns but let them know that over time you
+Do not tell the child you will miss her grandfather if you have never met him; instead, let the child know that you appreciate that he was important to her and you feel sorry she had to experience such a loss. - Listen and observe; talk less.
+Simply being present while the child is expressing grief and tolerating the unpleasant affect can be very helpful.

-- do expect that they will become better able to cope with their distress. - Communicate your availability to provide support over time.
+- Invite discussion using open-ended questions such as "How are you doing since your mother died?" or "How is your family coping?" - Limit the sharing of your personal experiences.
+Keep the focus on the child's loss and feelings. - Offer practical advice, such as suggestions about how to answer questions that might be posed by peers or how to talk with teachers about learning challenges. - Offer appropriate reassurance.
+Do not minimize children's concerns but let them know that over time you do expect that they will become better able to cope with their distress. - Communicate your availability to provide support over time.
 Do not require children or families to reach out to you for such support, but rather, make the effort to schedule follow-up appointments and reach out by phone or e-mail periodically.

 Adults are often worried that they will say the wrong thing and make matters worse.
-In the context of talking with a patient who has recently experienced a death, caregivers may wish to consider the following suggestions14:
+In the context of talking with a patient who has recently experienced a death, caregivers may wish to consider the following suggestions13: